Best Electric Guitar Under 500 - Solidbody Guitars

 - HH - Guitars with two humbuckers as seen on Les Pauls, SGs, Super Strats, Flying Vs, and more...

-- FF - Guitars with two Filter’Trons, most commonly found on Gretsch guitars but can also be found on some Fender guitars - you can learn more in this article by James M Brill for Reverb.
+- FF – Guitars with two Filter’Trons, most commonly found on Gretsch guitars but also on some Fender guitars – you can learn more in this article by James M Brill for Reverb.

-- HSH - Guitars with two humbuckers for the bridge and neck position, and a single coil for the middle position, as seen on Super Strats and Custom Les Pauls.
+- HSH – Guitars with two humbuckers for the bridge and neck position and a single coil for the middle position, as seen on Super Strats and Custom Les Pauls.
+These are considered to be among the best deals in terms of pickup versatility.

 - PP - Guitars with two P-90s for the bridge and neck position, can be usually seen on some SGs, and Les Pauls.

-- HP - Guitars with a Humbucker for the bridge and P90 for the neck position, this usually seen in custom models, but some manufacturers like G&L have incorporated this in affordable mass produced models.
+- HP – Guitars with a Humbucker for the bridge and P90 for the neck position.
+This is usually seen in custom models, but some manufacturers like G&L have incorporated this in affordable, mass-produced models.

 - FP - Guitars with a FilterTron for the bridge and P90 for the neck position, this usually seen in custom models, and are sometimes used by Gretsch in their entry-level to mid-tier models.

-In addition to the above configurations, technology has made it possible for humbuckers to sound like single coil pickups via "coil tapping", for more options om terms of tones.
+In addition to the above configurations, technology has made it possible for humbuckers to sound like single coil pickups via Coil Tapping for more options in terms of tones.
+Another important consideration is the pickup setup.
+Strat owners, in particular, can benefit from Strat pickup height adjustments.

 Playability